-With the official, wide-spread Star Wars: Legion Clone Wars Core Set release just around the corner, we’re seeing a huge increase in interest from new players the world over.
+With the official, wide-spread Star Wars: Legion Clone Wars Core Set release, we’re seeing a huge increase in interest from new players the world over.
 But, especially if this is your first wargame or hobby miniatures game, it can be quite intimidating to just jump in and hope for the best.

 So in the spirit of this blog – a blog for beginners – I’ve collected some of my favorite and most useful posts to help newbies get acquainted with this fantastic game, from the basics of gameplay to detailed basing tutorials to tricky rules situations.

 But quickly, for the greenest of the green, let’s start from the most obvious point:

 Star Wars: Legion is a tabletop miniatures war-game developed by Fantasy Flight Games (FFG).
 Two players vie for tactical supremacy on a 6’x3′ map over the course of six rounds (roughly two to two-and-a-half hours), each using units of miniature models from one of four factions (Empire, Rebellion, Clones, and Droids).
 These units range from corps like Stormtroopers and B1 Droids to recognizable commanders and operatives such as Luke, Han, Leia, Vader, General Kenobi, Boba Fett, General Grievous, and more.
 (Plus, of course, vehicles and creatures galore.)

 But before those models ever hit the table, they need to be assembled and – depending on your level of comfort – painted and/or customized.
 As such, Star Wars: Legion is a double-bladed undertaking: there’s the gameplay, and there’s the hobby.
 You may naturally gravitate towards one (I’m much better at the hobby than the gameplay, if I’m being honest) or dive fully into both from the start.